Vymaa/The-Stuff-Of-Legend/README.md

 This modpack aims to design a carefully balanced gameplay that remains consistent with the base game, while enhancing its mechanics.
-Thanks to this precisely configured mods line-up, you can dive straight into the action without needing a guidebook to learn how to play.
-No game-changing features.
-Everything is meant to be intuitive.
+With its carefully configured mods, you can dive straight into the action without needing a guidebook to learn again how to play Minecraft.
+Everything is meant to be intuitive, following the functionalities already in place.

   - Experience great adventures without feeling completely out of place.
-Cross tremendous lands that still have that familiar feeling you're used to.
+Cross over new lands that retain the familiar feeling you're used to.
 Overcome revamped dungeons as well as exciting new ones.

-  - Face more dangerous, reworked enemies with increasing difficulty as you progress.
+  - Face more dangerous enemies with increasing difficulty as you progress.
 Bosses and achievements have also been implemented to provide a wider range of goals to accomplish.

-  - Become more powerful by applying a wide variety of enchantments to your equipment.
-Discover a combat system similar to the one of Minecraft Dungeons, with new attack possibilities through the use of easy-to-use spells.
+  - Become more powerful by applying a wider variety of enchantments to your equipment.
+Apply trims to your armor to gain specific advantages.
+Master a rethinked combat system inspired by the snapshots to crush your enemies even more effectively.

   - You can easily bring your friends along without frustration, thanks to convenient multiplayer features.
+Your fellow pets have also been redesigned to reduce the risk of losing them, as well as to make them more helpful.

   - Enjoy a smoother, more enjoyable gameplay than before, thanks to a bunch of quality-of-life features.

-  - A greater variety of visual and sound effects to create a more vivid and atmospheric effect.
+  - A greater variety of visuals and ambiant sound to create a vivid atmosphere.

 The modpack is built to create a more immersive atmosphere with Complementary Reimagined shader, which is deeply customized to shape a unique visual experience while maintaining optimized performance.